Foluwa/mscthesis/README.md

 ```

 ### Dataset
 The dataset used for this project consists of historical stock prices.
 The data includes the date, open, high, low, close, and volume for the TESLA stock.
-This data was gotten from [Yahoo Finance](https://finance.yahoo.com/quote/TSLA/history/?period1=1277818200&period2=1594339200&interval=1d&filter=history&frequency=1d).
+This data was gotten from [Yahoo Finance](https://finance.yahoo.com/quote/TSLA/history/?period1=1277818200&period2=1594339200&interval=1d&filter=history&frequency=1d) and can also be downloaded from the dataset directory.

 ### Project Structure
 The project is organized as follows: